the4thparadigm/hitchhikers-guide/nibbles/jupyter_python_kernels/README.md

 Virtual environments are a very popular way to create a self contained set of Python packages for a particular project that do not interfere with the packages used in a different projectd.
 However, the default behavior of Jupyter is to use a Kernel that contains all packages installed for a user, but not any packages that are included in a particular virtual environment.
-Thankfully, there is an easy way to create a kernel for a virtual environment.
+Thankfully, there is an easy way to create a kernel for a virtual environment and use that kernel for a Jupyter notebook.
 For more detail, see [here](../../ds_projects/computer_set_up/README.md#using-jupyter-notebook-with-a-virtualenv)